 Credit cards have some great low rate or even interest free options available for cash advances and purchases for a certain period of time.

-Each deal varies from card to card so check the terms of the personal credit card you plan to use.
-GoCompare is great site to help you compare deals that are out there or benchmark whether the deal being offered by your credit card company is as good as it professes to be.
+Each deal varies from card to card.
+Therefore, check the terms of the personal credit card you plan to use.
+GoCompare is great site to help you compare deals that are out there.
+Or, it works as a benchmark whether the deal being offered by your credit card company is as good as it professes to be.

 Flexible Repayment Terms

-Unlike a business loan which needs to be repaid at a set amount each month, using a credit card means you can make repayments against the amounts you have borrowed as and when you have the business cashflow available.
-Low rate interest rates being offered by credit card companies are now extending to periods over 2 years, giving you sufficient time to get your business time off the ground with the flexibility you need when your cashflow is likely to be at its tightest.
+Unlike a business loan, which needs to be repaid at a set amount each month, using a credit card means you can make repayments against the amounts you have borrowed as and when you have the business cashflow available.
+Low rate interest rates being offered by credit card companies are now extending to periods over 2 years.
+This gives you sufficient time to get your business time off the ground with the flexibility you need when your cashflow is likely to be at its tightest.

-Many credit cards have reward schemes attached to them, with you being able to earn points as you spend money.
-If you are planning to borrow an amount of cash to start up your business why not benefit personally from reward points on the side.
+Many credit cards have reward schemes attached to them.
+This equates to you being able to earn points as you spend money.
+If you are planning to borrow an amount of cash to start up your business why not benefit personally from reward points on the side?
 Here are some great reward schemes available at the moment: